xAirx/FullStack-PassionProject/README.md

 - [x] [lint-staged](https://github.com/okonet/lint-staged) with precommit task for linting
 - [x] [Commitizen](https://github.com/commitizen/cz-cli) intercepting your commits to help you add nice formatted messages
 - [x] [Absolute Imports](https://medium.com/geekculture/making-life-easier-with-absolute-imports-react-in-javascript-and-typescript-bbdab8a8a3a1) - Avoid ./././

+## CI/CD - Web project Deploys to Vercel:

+- Setting up a deploy script for Vercel.
+- Integrating with CircleCI for continuous integration and deployment.
+- Implementing a testing step within CircleCI, E2E tests.

 &nbsp;
 &nbsp;